 Information about Consultations

-What to Expect in a Writing Center Consultation
+What to Expect during a Writing Center Consultation

-- We will ask you questions about the assignment and about your draft in particular.
+- We ask you questions about the assignment and about your draft in particular.

-- We will discuss the assignment prompt and your goals/questions for the assignment.
+- We discuss the assignment prompt and your goals/questions for the assignment.

-- We will focus on global concerns (thesis statements, organization, whether or not the project responds to the assignment prompt, etc.) AND local concerns (sentence-level and word-level grammatical concepts) as time allows.
+- We focus on global concerns (thesis statements, organization, whether or not the project responds to the assignment, etc.) AND local concerns (sentence-level and word-level grammatical concepts) as time allows.

-- We will focus on concerns that appear consistently throughout the draft.
+- We focus on concerns that appear consistently throughout the draft.

-- We will offer suggestions for you to consider as you continue working on the project.
+- We offer suggestions for you to consider as you continue working on the project.